Cover image for How Green Design Technology is Reshaping Future Solutions

 Digital twins create virtual replicas of products or buildings, allowing designers to test environmental impact before physical production.
 These simulations answer critical questions: How does changing insulation affect energy use?
 What happens if we substitute this material?

 The technology supports building design, product lifecycle analysis, and circular economy planning.
+You can test environmental scenarios before committing to physical production, compare material substitutions and their lifecycle impacts, and optimize building performance across multiple variables — all before a single physical prototype is built.
 Research validates that BIM-driven digital twins optimize demolition waste management, enhancing efficiency and closing material loops.

 Innovation in materials science produces bio-based alternatives, recycled composites, and carbon-negative options.
 Carbstone produces CO2-negative building blocks that absorb CO2 during curing, verified through Environmental Product Declarations.